andrew/ultimate-awesome/README.md

 - [awesome-web3](https://github.com/thomasboni/awesome-web3) - A curated list of awesome Web3 documentation, podcast, libraries, guides, blogs, and other resources.
 Join the revolution 🌊.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
 - [awesome](https://github.com/xfbs/awesome) - My personal collection of awesome projects, links, books.
-- [awesome-go-extra](https://github.com/xwjdsh/awesome-go-extra) - Parse awesome-go README file and generate a new README file with repo info.
 - [Awesome-Deep-Group-Recommendation](https://github.com/yueliu1999/Awesome-Deep-Group-Recommendation) - Awesome Deep Group Recommendation is a collection of SOTA, novel deep group recommendation methods (papers, codes, and datasets).
 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.